 The only local wedding-focused publication in the county, highlighting real weddings and offering free listings for local vendors.

 Door Wedding has been an idea that has long been in the making.
-The team behind Door County Living Magazine and Door County Pulse have seen the need for a wedding specific publication as the wedding industry has grown more and more focused on providing unique and custom options for brides.
+The team behind Door County Living Magazine and The Peninsula Pulse have seen the need for a wedding specific publication as the wedding industry has grown more and more focused on providing unique and custom options for couples.

-In a destination that hosts over 2M visitors per year, finding and booking wedding services can be a daunting task.
-Our primary goal is to provide the information you need to get started, along with sharing insider tips, real wedding inspiration and serving as a helpful resource for any planning questions that arise.
+Door County, a destination that hosts over 2M visitors per year, finding and booking wedding services can be a daunting task.
+Our primary goal is to provide the information you need to get started.You will also find insider tips and real wedding inspiration.
+Each annual issue contains a Door County wedding vendor guide to help you with you planning needs.

 Door County Pulse is is the most trusted portal to everything Door County.